Lemoncode/react-by-sample/00_Boilerplate/readme.md

 - Create and navigate to the folder where you are going to create the empty project.

 - Execute `npm init`.
-You are prompted to answer some questions about the project (e.g. set name to _samplereact_ and description to _Sample working with React,TypeScript and Webpack_).
+You are prompted to answer some questions about the project (e.g. set name to _samplereact_ and description to _Sample working with React, TypeScript and Webpack_).
 Once you have successfully answered them, a **[./package.json](./package.json)** file is generated.

  ```bash